FHU/2023-os-memes/_posts/2023-02-16-sflowers51-proportional-share-meme.md

 ---
-title:
+title:  Low Level Processes Runnning
-author:
+author: Addison Adcock
-image:
+image: Golden_Ticket.jpg
-chapter:
+chapter: 9
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+There is less of a chance of a process with less tickets to run because the lottery randomly draws a ticket.
+The more tickets you have the better chance of winning the lottery.
+This meme is about a process with a few tickets winning the lottery.